thjhweb/ship-wreck2/content/posts/fox-village-in-japan.md

       value: images/10.jpg
       relativeUrl: true
 layout: post
+title: Abercastle Field School with MADU
+thumb_img_alt: 'The SS Leysian - 4702 ton steamship 121.92m long '
+excerpt: >-
+  In June 2019.
+Multiple dive clubs joined a field school run by MADU to dive the SS Leysian.
+The field schools formed part of Commemorating the Forgotten U-Boat War around the Welsh Coast 1914-18 that was a project co-ordinated by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW), and funded by the Heritage Lottery Fund (HLF).
+The 2019 field school took place over a 10-day period from 7th to 17th June, at Abercastle in Pembrokeshire, and included diving on the wreck of the SS Leysian, which lies approximately 600m from the slipway in Abercastle Bay in around 8 - 16m of water.
+There were various Surveying exercises carried out both above and below the surface.
+One of the techniques used below the surface was Photogrammetry and one of the divers, Henry xxxxx  photographed four particular areas of the wreck and by using 3D software these have been converted into models that can be viewed and manipulated on this site.
 ---

 Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries. **The Shrines of Ise** have been celebrated as the prototype of Japanese architecture.
 Largely of wood, traditional housing and many temple buildings see the use of tatami mats and sliding doors that break down the distinction between rooms and indoor and outdoor space.